nemanjan00/rf-basics/pres_easy.md

 * Wavelength is how much wave travels during one oscillation (m)

+* Higher frequency - shorter wavelength

 ![Spectrum example](./spectrum.jpg)

 ## Amplitude

-* In case of sound, it is air pressure
+* In case of sound, it is air pressure (dBA)

 * In case of RF, it is dBm